How to Treat Mange in Dogs and Cats

 is used orally and usually mixed with Propylene Glycol

-for dogs to sweeten the taste making it easier to get down them.
-Cats cannot have propylene glycol so use Doc Roy's® Forti Cal™
+to sweeten the taste for dogs, making it easier to get down them.
+Cats cannot have propylene glycol, so use Doc Roy's® Forti Cal™

 to sweeten the dose.
 Most take it well, but if they vomit or spit out the dose, you will have to redo as we need everyone’s parasites killed at the same time to avoid sharing back into the group.

 has been very successful for localized lesions, and antibiotics may be needed for secondary bacterial infections.
-Insecticidal dips or VET BASICS® Lime SULFUR DIP
+Insecticidal dips or VET BASICS® Lime Sulfur Dip

 to regain skin health will speed recovery.

 to penetrate the hair pores and kill the mites and you should be successful.

-The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
+The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical